 \section{Abstract}

-Virtual element methods is a new promising finite element methods using general polygonal meshes.
-Its optimal {\it a priori} error estimates are well established in the literature.
+Virtual element method is a new promising finite element method using general polygonal meshes.
+Its optimal {\it a priori} error estimates are well established in literature.
 In this paper, we take a different viewpoint.
-We try to uncover the superconvergent property of the virtual element methods by doing some local post-processing only on the degrees of freedom.
-Using linear virtual element method as an example, we propose a universal recovery procedure to improve the accuracy of gradient approximation for numerical methods using general polygonal meshes.
-Its capability of serving as {\it a posteriori } error estimators in adaptive methods is also investigated.
-Compared to the existing residual-type {\it a posteriori} error estimators for the virtual element methods, the recovery-type {\it a posteriori} error estimator based on the proposed gradient recovery technique is much simpler in implementation and asymptotically exact.
-A series of benchmark tests are presented to numerically illustrate the superconvergence of recovered gradient and validate the asymptotical exactness of the recovery-based {\it a posteriori } error estimator. .3cm {\bf AMS subject classifications.} \ {Primary 65N30, 65N12; Secondary 65N15, 53C99} .3cm
+We try to uncover the superconvergent property of virtual element methods by doing some local post-processing only on the degrees of freedom.
+Using the linear virtual element method as an example, we propose a universal gradient recovery procedure to improve the accuracy of gradient approximation for numerical methods using general polygonal meshes.
+Its capability of serving as {\it a posteriori} error estimators in adaptive computation is also investigated.
+Compared to the existing residual-type {\it a posteriori} error estimators for the virtual element methods, the recovery-type {\it a posteriori} error estimator based on the proposed gradient recovery technique is much simpler in implementation and it is asymptotically exact.
+A series of benchmark tests are presented to numerically illustrate the superconvergence of recovered gradient and validate the asymptotic exactness of the recovery-based {\it a posteriori }error estimator. .3cm {\bf AMS subject classifications.} \ {Primary 65N30, 65N12; Secondary 65N15, 53C99} .3cm

-{\bf Key words.} \ {Gradient recovery, superconvergence, polynomial preserving, virtual element method, recovery-based, a posteriori error estimator, polygonal mesh}
+{\bf Key words.} \ {Gradient recovery, superconvergence, polynomial preserving, virtual element method, recovery-based, {\it a posteriori} error estimator, polygonal mesh}